gepetobio/100-days-of-code/r1-log.md

 ## Log

 ### R1D65
 Today I finished watching [Introduction to Vue.js](https://frontendmasters.com/courses/vue) on [Frontend Masters](https://frontendmasters.com/courses/vue) and started a new pet project.
 The idea is to build a Vue/Nuxt SPA that fetches data from a Wordpress installation using graphQL.
 Wordpress bit done, graphQL endpoint ready and working.
 Vue/Nuxt basics all set.
 I'll start fetching the data tomorrow.
+I also helped [Ray](https://twitter.com/Rupi_Ray) with one of his JavaScript projects.
 Really good progress for one day!

 ### R1D64
 I had some technical issues with my recordings so got delayed again.
 I kept watching [Introduction to Vue.js](https://frontendmasters.com/courses/vue) on [Frontend Masters](https://frontendmasters.com/courses/vue) and working on the exercises.
 I also helped [Brandon](https://github.com/brandonpowell) on his [ireconcile project](https://github.com/brandonpowell/ireconcile-theme).
 In the end of the day, I met [Ray](https://twitter.com/Rupi_Ray) and discussed some issues he had with an API.
 One of the great things about this challenge is the amount of developers I am meeting and exchanging ideas/info/knowledge!